top of page

 Vanlife Albania - Is wild camping allowed in Albania?

 As of yet, there is no real camper-vanning culture in Albania.
 This is both good and bad.
 The advantage is that there are not yet any specific laws prohibiting wild camping.
 There are also very few “no overnighting” signs, although these are slowly starting to appear along the stretch of coast around Dhërmiu and Livadi Beach.
-As in most countries, the Park4Night App is very useful to find suitable parking spots.
-When you do find a parking spot, also use your judgment about whether you are likely to be disturbed if you do overnight there.
+As in most countries, the Park4Night App is very useful in order to find suitable parking spots.
+When you do find a parking spot, do use your judgment about whether you are likely to be disturbed if you do overnight there.
 Off-season (April 2023) and during the week, we found plenty of free undisturbed spots.
 Weekends were much more difficult as there were always late-night activities no matter where we were.
 We can only imagine that summer could be quite a challenge!

 When wild camping, make sure to act in an appropriate manner, with your vehicle appearing to be parked and remember that you are in fact not at a campsite!
 If you prefer to camp with your table and chairs out, then rather support the many affordable campsites across the country.